 Most of the acting is fine.
 After all, there are some good actors here but some clunking performances too.
 The only thing stopping it from being an utter catastrophe is Lis Sladen.
 You can see, even in the rubble of this disaster, that there could have been a Lis Sladen spin-off that would work.
 It didn't really need K9, although that helps.
 One day we'll get one and people will the character and the actor justice.
 One day.

 The other problem with K9 & Company is that in 1981 the technology didn't exist to make K9 anything but a clunky box on wheels.
 K9 was never the most mobile of creations and the site of Sarah Jane lifting him out of the car amuses me.

 I'm almost certainly being too harsh on something that was created to fill a Christmas slot but it never really works for me at all.
 I found myself reminded of Hot Fuzz or Mindhorn (oddly) because this feels more like a pastiche than a programme in its own right.

 You also find yourself wondering where they would have taken the series if they'd made one.
 Brendan's role in this story is to be Sarah Jane to Sarah Jane.
 He's the character that gets kidnapped and almost sacrificed.
 Sarah Jane herself is more the Doctor.
 Would this have carried on?
-Would Brendan be kidnapped, hypnotised etc each week to be rescued by K9 zapping away whilst Sarah Jane does some very mild martial arts on a collection of fine British character actors?
+Would Brendan be kidnapped, hypnotized, etc each week to be rescued by K9 zapping away whilst Sarah Jane does some very mild martial arts on a collection of fine British character actors?
 Would they have stayed in the countryside?
 Would Aunt Lavinia have come back and had more of a role to play?
 Who knows.
 Who cares.

 In the end, this is a mild curiosity that doesn't quite work hamstrung by awful titles and music but you can see potential in Sarah Jane.